What can you do as a free member?

 Image

-You can interact with almost every single part of the car, except, of course, for the ones that are scheduled to arrive in an upcoming update.
-Nevertheless, even without them in the game, the content it currently has is more than enough for hours and hours of car-repairing fun.
-Changing out batteries, springs, calipers, or brake pads, or filling the car with brake fluid and windshield wiper fluid—it’s mundane, it’s repetitive, but the satisfaction is always there when you see the 100% progress bar in your tablet for that particular task.
-That’s what pretty much fueled me to keep going on my daily work as a (digital) car repair technician.
+You can interact with almost every single part of the car, except, of course, for the ones that are scheduled to arrive in an upcoming update like the (will open game in a bit).
+Nevertheless, even without them in the game, it currently has more than enough content for hours and hours of car-repairing fun.
+Changing out multiple parts, or filling the car with brake fluid and windshield wiper fluid—it’s mundane, it’s repetitive, but the satisfaction is always there when you see the 100% progress bar in your tablet for that particular task.

-In all honesty, I know very little about cars, but I’m pretty confident about my simulation game skills (if that even is a skill)—they’re all basically just giant puzzles just waiting to be solved, with each puzzle changing a bit (or a lot) day by day.
-Car Service Together is a great example of it, and with the added bonus of learning more about car parts along the way.
+In all honesty, I know very little about cars, but I’m pretty confident about my simulation game skills (if that even is a skill)—they’re all basically just giant puzzles waiting to be solved, with each changing a bit (or a lot) day by day.
+Car Service Together is a great example of it, with the added bonus of learning more about the profession along the way.

 Image

-Once repairs and modifications are finished, the car is driven to the delivery parking spot to be picked up by the customer, and you get your shiny, shiny coin for a job well done.
+Once the repairs and modifications are finished, it’s driven to the delivery parking spot to be picked up by the customer, and you get your shiny, shiny coin for a job well done.
 Then, it’s back to the parking lot to accept another client, and rinse and repeat.

 That’s basically the entire game in a nutshell.
 No frills, no extra unexpected events like a giant meteor destroying your fine establishment and forcing you to work from the bottom again—just fix, fix, and fix some more.
 If you’re a fan of the routine, grindy type of gameplay, then Car Service Together might just be right up your alley.